quicwg/base-drafts/draft-ietf-quic-transport.md

 Type-Specific Payload:

-: The remainder of the packet, if any, is type-specific.
+: The remainder of the packet, if any, is type specific.

 In this version of QUIC, the following packet types with the long header are
 defined: